swiftlang/swift-evolution/visions/accessors.md

 The `get`/`set` accessors conceptually represent “instantaneous” access of the value.
 After the `get` accessor returns, there is no relation between the returned copy of the property value and the containing value.
 Each of the other accessors implies that the containing value must continue to exist for some period.
 This period is generally fairly short, but optimization can extend this interval in order to simplify other operations:

 * `unsafe*Address` accessors return pointers into the containing value.
 This is safe for the caller of these accessors because the compiler knows about this relationship and can extend the lifetime of the containing value as needed.
-(These accessors are nominally “unsafe” because their implementation requires constructing an unsafe pointer and there are no checks to ensure that the pointer so constructed is in fact valid.)
+(These accessors are nominally “unsafe” because their implementation requires constructing an unsafe pointer and there are no checks to ensure that the pointer so constructed is in fact valid.
+For example, there is no check on the pointee lifetime.))
 * `read`/`modify` expose a value for the lifetime of a coroutine.
 Coroutines enforce that the containing value remains alive for the duration of the coroutine.
 Note that in current Swift, the coroutines are generally quite short-lived and the compiler copies the value into or out of the coroutine fairly aggressively.
 In the future, the compiler will likely become more adept at expanding the coroutine lifetime to reduce such copying.
 * `borrow`/`mutate` return a borrow of the property value.
 This borrow has an implied dependence on the containing value, and the compiler must guarantee that the containing value outlives the property access.